 Even with a clear plan and roadmap, the migration process will require a temporary shutdown of internal servers.
 This will inevitably affect the health of applications and potentially cause problems for clients, especially if the shutdown is not planned.
 Downtime can be disastrous for application performance—and thus customer loyalty—if not supported by a proper disaster recovery plan.

 Migration, depending on the type of organization and the complexity of the infrastructure, can be divided into two types recommended for different enterprises:

 - Gradual migration.
 First, non-critical services are transferred (most often these are test environments and using virtual machines), and after them, everything else.
 Partial migration is suitable for large companies with many applications and an extensive infrastructure.

 - Full migration.
 The full migration is the transfer of the entire infrastructure over a certain period of time.
 The full migration suits small and medium-sized businesses with a simpler IT structure.

 The types of migration can also be divided into those that require shutting down virtual machines and those that do not.

 Cloud RBS is usually presented as a kind of rental of banking services with a limited set of functions for the initial period.
 But the standard configuration of such a solution can be supplemented in full accordance with the wishes of the client in the shortest possible time, and the profitability can be higher than when developing and implementing your own project.

 As a software provider for both banks and cloud companies in various regions of the world, we can advise you to first focus on the needs of current and prospective customers.
 Understanding the client profile, tasks, and expectations from the service will largely allow you to make the right choice.
-Our current projects show how strongly the needs of end-users differ in different locations, how the perception of interface design and usage patterns differ.
-In our opinion, the satisfaction of the end-user is the most important task of any business.
+Our current projects show how strongly end-user needs differ in different locations and how the perception of interface design and usage patterns differ.
+In our opinion, the end-user's satisfaction is the most important task of any business.
 At least, we try to build our work on this principle.

 What are the examples of digital banking?